-Also, as our firefighters attend the Training and Development Academy in their fire engines, they remain available to respond to emergencies should the need arise.
+Our firefighters attend the Training and Development Academy in their fire engines, they remain available to respond to emergencies should the need arise.
 In eight years we have disrupted training to recall fire engines to immediate emergency response on only 5 occasions.